Efficient Graph Laplacian Estimation by Proximal Newton: METHOD

 In the same spirit of the proximal Newton approach, in addition to the penalty term, we also keep the Laplacian constraint intact in the Newton problem.
 That is, at iteration $t$, the Newton direction $\Delta^{(t)}$ solves the constrained penalized quadratic minimization problem:

 where $\Qmat=\braro{\Lmat^{(t)}+\Jmat}^{-1}$.
 It should be noted that for the sake of simplicity, we use the notation $\Qmat$ instead of $\Qmat^{(t)}$, although $\Qmat$ is updated with the iteration $t$.
 Note that the gradient and Hessian of $f(\cdot)$ in \eqref{grad and h} at the iterate $\Lmat^{(t)}$ are featured in the second and third terms in \eqref{Newton Problem}, respectively.
 The first term of \eqref{Newton Problem} is constant and can be ignored.
 Altogether, the objective function in \eqref{Newton Problem} is quadratic with the MCP sparsity-promoting penalty.
-In addition, we have a constraint to guarantee that the next update of $\Lmat$ is feasible, i.e., $ \braro{\Lmat^{(t)}+\Delta} \in \mathcal{F}$. \tred{The fourth term, with a small and symmetric weight matrix $\varepsilon \geq 0$ penalizing the squares of the off-diagonals of $\Delta$.
-This term is used for the stabilization of the iterative solution of \eqref{Newton Problem}, and to make sure that the Hessian of \eqref{Newton Problem} is positive definite, since $\rho_{MCP}$ is concave.
-The advantage of solving \eqref{Newton Problem} with $\rho_{MCP}$ intact, as opposed to majorizing $\rho_{MCP}$ (e.g., using its gradient instead) is that the underlying gradient-based iterative solver of \eqref{Newton Problem} has access to the curvature of $\rho_{MCP}$ and to its behavior in the sub-sections in its definition \eqref{MCP}. }
+In addition, we have a constraint to guarantee that the next update of $\Lmat$ is feasible, i.e., $ \braro{\Lmat^{(t)}+\Delta} \in \mathcal{F}$.
+The fourth term, with a small and symmetric weight matrix $\varepsilon \geq 0$ penalizes the squares of the off-diagonals of $\Delta$.
+This term is used for the stabilization of the iterative solution of \eqref{Newton Problem}, and to make sure that the Hessian of \eqref{Newton Problem} is positive definite, since $\rho_{MCP}$ is concave---more details are given later on in the analysis in Appendix \ref{sec10:decrease}.
+The advantage of solving \eqref{Newton Problem} with $\rho_{MCP}$ intact, as opposed to majorizing $\rho_{MCP}$ (e.g., using its gradient instead) is that the underlying gradient-based iterative solver of \eqref{Newton Problem} has access to the curvature of $\rho_{MCP}$ and to its behavior in the sub-sections in its definition \eqref{MCP}.

 Once the Newton problem is approximately solved, yielding the direction $\Delta^{(t)}$, it is added to $\Lmat^{(t)}$ employing a linesearch procedure to sufficiently reduce the objective in \eqref{minimization problem final}.
 To this end, the updated iterate is